-- 1. To put in place a comprehensive waste disposal system.
+- To put in place a comprehensive waste disposal system.
 The system in place should be displayed in strategic positions to keep everybody aware. - 2.
 Installation of separate, dustbins in a few locations to encourage segregation of wastes and separately collect the biodegradable and new biodegradation wastes. - 3.
 In-house documentation and analysis of air, water and noise in the campus with validation by NABL accredited laboratory should be made at regular interval. - 4.
-In order to promote diversity, systematic plantations should be carried out in the campus emphasising on indigenous species. - 5.
-Creation of "Green Fund" with individual and institutional contribution. - 6.
-Awareness programme should be carried out at periodic intervals to ensure plastic free campus.
+Installation of electric and water meters in all administration units, academic departments and hostels should be carried out. - 5.
+In order to promote diversity, systematic plantations should be carried out in the campus emphasising on indigenous species. - 6.
+Creation of "Green Fund" with individual and institutional contribution. - 7.
+Awareness programme should be carried out at periodic intervals to ensure plastic free campus. - 8.
+Replacement of CFL and other fluorescent lights with LED during next one year. - 9.
+Expansion of generation of solar power should be up to 500 kW in next three years.